Social media marketing is hard work.

 - Traffic from a collaboration with an influencer

-In Google Analytics, a campaign visit is any visit from a link that has campaign tracking code, which are those little UTM parameters added using a Campaign URL Builder.
-If you haven’t done this before, we’ve added a step-by-step process at the bottom of this article.
+In GA4, a campaign visit is any visit from any link that has campaign tracking code, which are those little UTM parameters at the end of links.
+Those parameters are added using a Campaign URL Builder.

 Here’s how to see the performance of your social media marketing campaigns, paid and organic: